SlightlyCyborg/room-cleaning-algo/README.md

 ## Why?

-This room cleaning algorithm is meant to model the subconscious algorithm I use while cleaning my room.
+This room cleaning algorithm is meant to model the way I clean my room and help me conciously improve the way I do it.

 ## Usage